startupco/jquery.formula/README.md

 It returns the average of all matched element values.

 #### Limitations:
 Version 1 has support for +, - , * and aggregate functions only.
-As of now there is no support for expression having brackets, %, /and  numbers.
+As of now there is no support for expression having brackets, %, / and  numbers.